deepinsight/insightface/README.md

 ### Introduction

+   Paper link: [here](https://arxiv.org/abs/1801.07698).
 The repository contains the entire pipeline for deep face recognition with **`ArcFace`** and other popular methods including Softmax, Triplet Loss, SphereFace and AMSoftmax/CosineFace, etc..

    **ArcFace** is a recently proposed face recognition method.
 It was initially described in an [arXiv technical report](https://arxiv.org/abs/1801.07698).
 By using ArcFace and this repository, you can simply achieve LFW 99.80+ and Megaface 98%+ by a single model.